 If you are using Mojave or before system, you can still install iDVD, but the DVD produced by it is not playable on some well-known DVD players.

-DVDStyler is a decent alternative to iDVD for users who update to the new OS, including macOS 13 Ventura.
+DVDStyler is a decent alternative to iDVD for users who update to the new OS, including macOS 14 Sonoma.
 It has the ability to burn DVD for DVD player on Mac and design your own interactive DVD menu.
 However, its background and button templates are too obsolete to fit younger.
 And it often fails to burn playable DVDs due to the big videos you import, even if the capacity bar clearly indicates that there is enough space.

 There are indeed online converters such as Files-conversion.com and Zamzar.com that provide the option of "Convert to DVD".
 But they actually convert the video to VOB and don't burn your file into the entire DVD structure.
 VOB is just a video file, not a video DVD.